cube-js/cube/docs/content/Schema/Reference/dimensions.md

 ---
 title: Dimensions
-permalink: /dimensions
+permalink: /schema/reference/dimensions
 scope: cubejs
 category: Reference
 subCategory: Reference
 menuOrder: 4
 proofread: 06/18/2019
+redirect_from:
+  - /dimensions
 ---

 The `dimensions` parameter contains a set of dimensions.
 You can think about a dimension as an attribute related to a measure, e.g. the measure `userCount` can have dimensions like `country`, `age`, `occupation`, etc.

 Any dimension should have a name, sql parameter, and type.

 You can name a dimension by following the same rules as for measure, so each name should:

 - Be unique within a cube
 - Start with a lowercase letter